 sudo apt upgrade

-Enable SSH by starting the config utility and going to Interfacing Options → SSH
+Enable SSH by starting the config utility and going to Interface Options → SSH

-Set the host name to something sensible (e.g. pi-azdo-build) in Network Options → Hostname
+Set the host name to something sensible (e.g. pi-azdo-build) in System Options → Hostname

 You can now disconnect your Raspberry Pi from your monitor and connect via SSH if you prefer using XShell